Memesls/Memesls/README.md

 - Query data using SQL at an advanced level.
 - Generate reports and perform data analysis using SQL, Excel, Power BI, and R.
-- Develop dashboards on Power BI or Excel.
+- Develop dashboards in Power BI or Excel.
-- Create compelling presentations showcasing the data analysis findings.
+- Create compelling reports/presentations showcasing the data analysis findings.

 🔨  Tools: